-- Grants are awarded to the most competitive applications. - The agency reserves the right to award all or partial funding per application. - Awards will be announced in December 2024, and applicants will be notified by email. - If applications are accepted after January 1, 2025, applicants will be notified by email within 60 days following application review.

-- Grant award is subject to the commissioner's final approval and must meet objectives, priorities and policies established by the commissioner. - If awarded, eligible expenditures may only be incurred when the grant contract agreement is fully executed and the grant has reached its effective date. - The award decisions are final and not subject to appeal.
+- Grants are awarded to the most competitive applications. - The agency reserves the right to award all or partial funding per application. - Applicants will be notified by email within 60 days following application review. - Grant award is subject to the commissioner's final approval and must meet objectives, priorities and policies established by the commissioner. - If awarded, eligible expenditures may only occur when the grant contract agreement is fully executed and the grant has reached its effective date. - The award decisions are final and not subject to appeal.